davidemodolo/davidemodolo.github.io/SpinDown/README.md

-Site hosted on github with a textbox requiring an Isaac Item Then it shows the spindown dice list to arrive to it in the last 10 rolls
+TODO:

+- [ ] Add a description of an item when hover
+- [ ] Add analytics just to see the traffic
+- [ ] Add search bar in the second functionality results